 Recurrent tonsillitis after tonsillectomy is extremely rare.
 Tonsillectomy reduces the bacterial load of group A beta-hemolytic Streptococcus pyogenes (GABHS) and may also allow an increase in alpha-Streptococcus, which can be protective against GABHS infection.
 Recurrent tonsillitis is usually due to regrowth of tonsillar tissue, which is treated by excision.

-Tonsillectomy with or without adenoidectomy is the treatment of chronic tonsillitis.
+Tonsillectomy with or without adenoidectomy is the treatment for chronic tonsillitis.
 In cases of chronic tonsillitis, specific technical considerations for tonsillectomy include awareness of a higher intraoperative and perioperative bleeding risk and awareness that dissection may be more difficult because of fibrosis and scarring of the tonsillar capsule.
 Such considerations may affect instrument selection and discharge decisions.

 Surgery is rarely required for acute lingual tonsillitis, but surgery is indicated for frequent and disabling episodes of this uncommon malady.
 Tonsillar hypertrophy that persists after resolution of mononucleosis and causes obstructive airway symptoms may necessitate tonsillectomy.